la2050/archive/_projects/2016/la-fields-for-dreams-turning-asphalt-to-turf-providing-safe-places-to-play.md

   2 Leyden, K. Social capital and the built environment: The importance of walkable neighborhoods.
 American Journal of Public Health.
 2003; 93 (9), 1546-1551.
+Please explain how you will define and measure success for your project.​: >- Evaluation plans:

+  ASLA plans to work with current partner, LAUSD, to devise an appropriate evaluation plan.
+Proposed measurements include: school enrollment and school choice data, playground injury frequency, ASLA program enrollment and waitlist, and key informant interviews pre and post field creation.
+ASLA also plans to partner with local universities to recruit interns to assist with data collection.
+Anecdotal observations from staff at ASBA’s Field of Dreams school sites suggest that there is an association between improved aesthetics and reduced crime.
+For example, the staff has observed that by repairing a decrepit blacktop and replacing it with a brand new turf field embossed with the school logos has resulted in a decrease in graffiti and a reduction in equipment theft.
+This suggests that it is worth exploring appropriate measurements to examine the relationship between the installation of fields and decreased vandalism and petty theft at both the sites and environs.

+  Long term outcomes:

+  The Fields for Dreams initiative links community development with youth development.
+The creation of green spaces for the entire school and neighborhood promotes physical activity, sports programs, and community gatherings.
+These 3 new fields will provide ASLA with dedicated and safe spaces to operate camps and other youth development activities for years to come, while also providing a gathering place for community members of all ages.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Education/training '
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/la-fields-for-dreams-turning-asphalt-to-turf-providing-safe-places-to-play/skild-prod.s3.amazonaws.com/myla2050/images/custom540/1149750813741-team90.png
 organization_name: America Scores LA